Student Handbooks

 The Alabama School of the Arts offers the following graduate music degrees:

-• Master of Music in Vocal Performance
+• Master of Music in Performance: Voice

-• Master of Music in Piano Performance
+• Master of Music in Performance: Piano

 General Information